travisricks/algorithms-meetup/higherOrder-1/1-return-a-function.md

 ## Summary

-Create a function which takes a single integer argument and returns a new function.
-The resulting function takes an integer argument and multiplies it by the integer from the original function creator.
+Create a function `multiplier` which takes a number `x` as an argument and returns a new function.
+The resulting function takes another number argument `y`, multiplies it by the first input `x`, and returns the result.

 ## Input